Effective management of installations and remedials is critical for an efficient, post-sale operation.

 This can then be used to provide a fix or come up with ways to improve.”Whistl

-Reflectively reporting, through individual, store or company wide dashboards can allow you to better identify how to provision your resources to tackle, or avoid, any issues.
+Reflectively reporting, through individual, store or company wide dashboards can allow you to better identify trends with product lines, designers or installers alike to address and improve any problems at the source.

-Likewise, assigning “health scores” to opportunities undergoing installation or remedial work can help focus your teams on those clients experiencing most difficulty.
+Assigning “health scores” to projects undergoing installation or remedial work can also help focus your teams on those clients experiencing most difficulty.

 Reaching them first could prevent an escalation of an emerging problem.

 Analysing what has gone before helps you to improve your response should an issue arise again.
-Looking at what has happened is the best way to learn a new proactive, preventative approach.
+It is the best way to learn a new proactive, preventative approach.

 Don’t let recurring mistakes or disjointed communications destroy your hard work in winning the business.